Baines Timeline

 The Oldest Cards.

 Out of obscurity, the earlies sports cards had basic 1- or 2-colour designs and plain backs.
 Such cards were made before 1883 and usually consist of a team's name and a ball, most often a rugby ball, or another simple graphic image such as a cup.
-They do not show images of sportsmen, the likes of which would come by 1883.
+They do not show images of sportsmen.
 Some of these cards, came to bear one of Baines' variously shaped stamp for "Baines Cigar Emporium".
 A typical oval-shaped rubber stamp is the most common type but fancier designs are known.
 These cards were not printed by Baines, though he may have designed the lithography.
-They were probably printed by Richardson, in Leeds, then published by Baines in Manningham.
-Likewise, cards printed by Alf Cooke, also in Leeds, were utilised by Baines to advertise his earliest "Lucky Bags".
-Baines eventually acquired these generic cards and bespoke them.
-Baines also customized bona fide rivals' sports cards such as those issued by Briggs, a rival publisher of sports cards from Leeds.
-So, it's possible to find cards made by rival sports-card issuers which bear rubber stamps by Baines as well as the original issuer's name, and even the printer's name, too.
-The printer's mark would typically be to the front of the card, in small lettering around the frame; the publisher's, or merchant's name, would be to the back of the card.
-Likewise, advertisers' names were applied to the back.
+They were mostly printed by A. J. Berry in Armley.
+This firm became Baines' printer for many decades.
+Other, similar cards were printed by Alf Cooke and also by Richardson, in Leeds.
+Such cards were utilised by Baines to advertise his earliest "Lucky Bags".
+Baines eventually acquired a stock of these generic, plain-back cards and bespoke them with rubber stamps advertising his tobacco emporia.
+Baines also customized bona fide rivals' sports cards, after taking over those businesses, such as Briggs, a rival publisher of sports cards from Leeds.
+So, it's possible to find cards made by rival issuers which bear rubber stamps by one another such as, most typically, Baines overprints on defunct Briggs cards.
+Note: actual printer's marks would typically be to the fronts of cards, to be found in small lettering around the frame, although lithographers also used such devices.
+Further, the publisher's, or merchant's name, would be to the back of the card.
+Moreover, advertisers' names were also applied to the backs of cards.

 The images below show very early Baines cards, printed with a plain back upon which a Baines rubber stamp was applied.
 These cards had very basic designs and they were issued in the first years of the 1880's.